This programme offers you the opportunity to enhance your expertise in different aspects of Shakespeare's work, while maintaining a pedagogical focus.

 This module will provide you with experiential knowledge that will inform the way you interrogate and interpret performance evidence in a variety of media.
 Through a series of practical workshops and performance assignments, you will explore different systematic approaches to performing the language of Shakespeare: the first approach is rooted in the verse and text work of John Barton, Peter Hall, and Giles Block; the second approach explores the legacy of Stanislavski in the Shakespearean work of 20th/21st century practitioners in Europe and the United States; the third approach brings the devising techniques of prominent physical theatre practitioners to a creative examination of Shakespeare’s text.

-The module is assessed by two performance assignments and a 2,000 word research paper.
+This module is assessed either by two performance assignments and a 2,000-word research paper, or by one 4,000-word research paper.
 (Please note: because of the nature of this module it cannot be delivered via distance learning.)

 History of Shakespeare Criticism (on-site only)